nhsbsa/nhsbsa-digital-playbook/src/accessibility/index.md

 - how people can get alternatives to content that’s not accessible to them
 - how to contact you to report accessibility problems - and a link to the website that they can use if they’re not happy with your response.

-The statement must declare one of following:
+The statement must declare one of the following:
 - Fully compliant - All pages of the product or website meets all of the WCAG level A and AA success criteria in full.
 - Partially compliant - One or more, but less than half, of the WCAG Level A and AA success criteria have not been met.
 - Non-compliant - More than half of all WCAG Level A and AA success criteria have not been met.